snacktavish/TreeUpdatingComparison/TreeComparison.md

 The names of the taxa you will search for this tutorial were dowloaded from GBIF (GBIF.org (27 May 2022) GBIF Occurrence Download https://doi.org/10.15468/dl.gcmn6n).

+The names are in the file `tree_comparison_tutorial/data/WH_hydrozoan_names.txt`
+You can copy it from jetstream, or download it directly to your laptop from https://github.com/snacktavish/Mole2023/blob/master/tree_comparison_tutorial/data/WH_hydrozoan_names.txt)

 *Try this*
-  * Click on "add names", and upload the names file. (tutorial/data/WH_hydrozoan_names.txt)
+  * Click on "add names", and upload the names file.
-  (you can dowload it directly to you laptop from )
   * In the mapping options section,
     - select 'Cnidarians' to narrow down the possibilities and speed up mapping
   * Click "Map selected names"

 Exact matches will show up in green, and can be accepted by clicking "accept exact matches".

 A few taxa may still show suggested names.
-Click through to the taxonomy, and look at the synonyms.
+Click through to the taxonomy, and you will see that the name from the GBIF data is listed as a synonym.

 Once you have accepted names for each of the taxa, click "save nameset".

 *Make sure your mappings were saved!
 If you don't 'accept' matches, they don't download.*

-Download it to your laptop.
+Download the zip file to your laptop.
 Extract the files.
 Take a look at the human readable version (output/main.csv).